The Tinetto Island: much more than a cliff!

-The world’s population of this kind of lizard is estimated by scholars in 200 units , living mainly on the Tinetto rock island and then Tino and Palmaria islands (even the colonies living on the side facing Palmaria island and Portovenere apparently have different behaviors from those on the side that faces the Tino island).
+The lizard of Tino Island: only 200 specimens in the worldOne of the smallest – and exclusive – inhabitants of Tinetto island is called Podarcis muralis tinettoi (common wall lizard of Tinetto): a subspecies of the most common wall lizard that diversifies from the other one probably 9-8 thousand years ago.
+The world’s population of this kind of lizard is estimated by scholars in 200 units, living mainly on the Tinetto rock island and then Tino and Palmaria islands (even the colonies living on the side facing Palmaria island and Portovenere apparently have different behaviors from those on the side that faces the Tino island).

 The monastery: the small church that gave life to the monastic settlement